priyank04/priyank04/README.md

 ### नमस्ते (Namaste)🙏🏻
 I'm Priyank Shah (he/him)

-#### Pursuing Graduate Degree at <a href = "https://www.umd.edu/" target="_blank">University of Maryland, College Park</a> in Information Systems 🎓
+#### Graduated from <a href = "https://www.umd.edu/" target="_blank">University of Maryland, College Park</a> in December 2022, with MS in Information Systems 🎓

 I ❤ DevCommunity, Biz Person by Day & Techsavvy by Night! 😊

 ### 👨‍💻 I'm working at
-- Looking for full time opportunity in field of Data Science and Analytics in US (Open to Relocation)
+- Looking for full time opportunity in field of Data Science and Analytics in North America (Open to Relocation)

 ### 🌴 Fun facts